 Although many dogs look forward to their regular walk late in the afternoon they should lot be walked until the sun goes down during hot weather.
 Also be aware that concrete and footpaths may be hot enough to burn the dog's feet.
 Old animals, and the very young, are more susceptible to heat and should be provided with special care during hot weather.

-housed must never be in direct sunlight.
+In the case of other pets such as rabbits, guinea pigs or birds, the cage in which they are housed must never be in direct sunlight.
 Be particularly careful with bird cages and aquariums that are near windows where the sun may stream in at certain times of the day, as even on a moderately sunny day the sun shining through the glass may be hot enough to be dangerous to the pet's well-being.
 Take care that a cage which is in the shade during the morning isn't exposed to the hot afternoon sun as the shade moves.

 Outdoor aviaries can be covered with shade cloth to reduce the temperature and pots of leafy plants will also provide shade and shelter.
 Rabbits suffer from heat exhaustion very quickly.